 THE GENUINE ARTICLE

 Cashmere has become increasingly popular, and you may wonder why some Cashmere products cost more than others.
 It may be that a lower grade of Cashmere has been used or harsher processing methods applied.
 In extreme cases, other fibres, such as Yak hair, have been passed off as Cashmere.

 Our Cashmere products are made with the world's finest genuine Cashmere fibres, and our meticulous skill and care, using minimal chemicals and soft, Scottish water, help to preserve its smooth silken feel.

 THE BEST IN THE WORLD

-Real beauty comes from within, and this is true of our elegant Cashmere products.
-Their allure is not just in their unique aesthetic; it is deep within every thread, and reflects the experience, knowledge and attention to detail of our long-established brand.
+Real beauty comes from within, which is certainly true of our elegant Cashmere products.
+Their allure is not just in their unique aesthetic; it is deep within every thread and reflects our long-established brand's experience, knowledge and attention to detail.

 From design and fibre selection to delicate hand finishes, our Cashmere clothing and accessories are among the best in the world.
-The provenance and luxurious soft handle of our Cashmere is only part of its appeal; it's the care and craftsmanship that goes into every piece that makes our Cashmere truly special.
+The provenance and luxurious soft handle of our Cashmere are only part of its appeal; the care and craftsmanship that goes into every piece make our Cashmere truly special.